dieselfox1/fincommerce/packages/php/blueprint/README.md

 }
 ```

-You can include as many steps as needed, each representing a different part of your FinCommerce or WordPress configuration.
+You can include as many steps as needed, each representing a different part of your FinCommerce or finpress configuration.
 This is the format you get when exporting, and what you provide when importing a Blueprint.

 ## Built-in Steps